1 Day Trip In Pontian, Johor

 - Enjoy delicious corn and experience ripping off the corn from the corb

 Nictar farm is an endless pineapple plantation that cultivates different kinds of pineapples with different sizes.

 Due to the soft swamp soil, the pineapples planted are much juicier and sweeter than other places.
 Besides pineapples, they also produce pineapple juices, pineapple honey and pineapple chili sauce.

 Mr, Lim, the owner of the plantation, raise bees to produce honey too.
-The bees benefits the plantation by facilitating the growth of pineapples through pollination.
+The bees benefit the plantation by facilitating the growth of pineapples through pollination.
 Hence, visitors get to see the bees and purchase the 100% pure honey there.

-The farm is opened for visitors at all ages.
+The farm is opened for visitors of all ages.
 The entrance is free even during the Chinese New Year.
-There would be tour guide serving the you except Chor 1 and Chor 2.
+There would be tour guide serving you except Chor 1 and Chor 2.
 You can also make reservations to the owner, Mr. Lim to tour your group around the farm personally.

 Things to do in Nictar Farm:

 - Pick the pineapple and eat them all

 - Buy pineapple products

 5. Pekan Nanas Platform Coffee & Homestay (北干那那平台咖啡民宿)